Fair taxation

 Publicity of tax information

-According to the standard Finnish practice, after the publication of income taxation we provide the media with information about individuals who have earned more than €100,000 to be used for journalistic purposes.
+According to the standard Finnish practice, after the completion of income taxation, we provide the media with information about the income taxation of individuals in electronic format.
+In 2024, the limit for disclosing the data was raised to EUR 120,000.
 The public information about the income taxation of corporate entities is published on vero.fi in a downloadable and reusable format.

 Metrics and goals